-Neese succeeded Jimmie Keeling, who has remained head coach of the HSU football team.
+HSU has had 57 NCAA team appearances under Neese, and the 2010 women’s soccer team became the first HSU team to win a national championship at the Division III level.
+Neese succeeded Jimmie Keeling as the athletic director.
 For the two previous years, Neese had served as HSU’s Assistant Director of Athletics and Sports Information Director.

 Several new facilities have been added to the HSU landscape under Neese’s direction.
-The Lou Morton Ellis Softball Field and John Crowe Fieldhouse, a new soccer game field and a soccer practice field, with a soccer/track Fieldhouse have all been added since 2001.
-He saw the return of track and field to the HSU campus after a four decade absence in 2008-09.
-The track and cross country teams will practice at the new track, which is north of the soccer game field.
+The Lou Morton Ellis Softball Field and John Crowe Fieldhouse, a new soccer game field and a soccer practice field, a soccer/track Fieldhouse and the new Streich Tennis Center have all been added since 2001.
+He oversaw the return of track and field to the HSU campus after a four decade absence in 2008-09.

 Neese is proud of the consistency of the coaching staff he has assembled over the years.
-Shanna Briggs (Women’s Basketball) came back to her alma mater and led the Cowgirls to the Final Four.
-Dan Heger (Class of 1988, Men’s Soccer), Steve Coleman (Baseball) and Marcus Wood (Women’s Soccer) are the leaders in coaching wins for their respective sports.
-Shane Williford (M&W Tennis) helped lead the tennis teams to several conference championships.
-With the exception of Jimmie Keeling, Neese has hired every head coach that is currently on staff.
+Dan Heger (Class of 1988, men’s soccer), Steve Coleman (baseball), Sabrina Bingham (volleyball) Shane Williford (tennis) and Marcus Wood (women’s soccer) are the leaders in coaching wins for their respective sports at HSU.
+Neese has hired every head coach that is currently on staff.

-On the national scene, Neese is currently the national chair of the NCAA Division III Women’s Soccer Committee, where he is responsible overseeing the ranking and evaluating teams as well as championship selection.
-He has also served as the chairman of the Division III National Football Committee, after three years on the South region committee and three more on the national committee.
+On the national scene, Neese has served on the NCAA national committees for both women’s soccer and football.
 Neese is also a member of the National Association of Collegiate Directors of Athletics (NACDA) and has completed all levels of the NACDA Management Institute.